Gabin Delguel

-Gabin Delguel (born 20 January 2001) is a French professional footballer who plays as a leftback for Championnat National 3 club Raon-l'Étape.
+Gabin Delguel (born 20 January 2001) is a French professional footballer who plays as a leftback for Championnat National 1 club FC Chauray.

 Professional career

 Delguel made his professional debut for Niort in a 2–2 draw with Paris FC on 26 September 2020.
 He made a second Ligue 2 appearance later the same season, coming on as a substitute for Bilal Boutobba in the 2–1 win against Pau on 20 February 2021.
 Delguel signed for Championnat National 2 club Bergerac ahead of the 2021–22 season.